 Achievement, excellence, and perfection would seem to be objective standards of progress.
 So the issue becomes the standard that determines an achievement?
 What is excellent or perfect?

-First, our culture bombards us with stories about achievement, excellence, and perfection.
+First, our culture bombards us with stories of achievement, excellence, and perfection.
 For that reason, more people should be very successful.
 But that is not reality.
 The culture says to us that excellence is something anyone can achieve.

 We see professional athletes and successful business leaders actively promoting this as a reality.
 They tell us all it takes hard work.
 The message is excellence and perfection are the only real goals.
 But, this tradition is the enemy of progress because hard work isn’t enough.